potatojam/defold-vkbridge/README.md

 ### `vkbridge.is_iframe()`

----Returns `true` if VK Bridge is running in iframe, or `false` if not
+Returns `true` if VK Bridge is running in iframe, or `false` if not

 ### `vkbridge.is_embedded()`

----Returns `true` if VK Bridge is running in embedded app, or `false` if not
+Returns `true` if VK Bridge is running in embedded app, or `false` if not

 ### `vkbridge.is_standalone()`

----Returns `true` if VK Bridge is running in standalone app, or `false` if not
+Returns `true` if VK Bridge is running in standalone app, or `false` if not

 ## Additional Lua API